37 Online Editing Jobs for Freelancers (Including Beginners)

 4) Cold Email Potential Clients

-Although this may seem daunting, it can lead to success with enough perseverance and patience.
+Although this may seem daunting, it can lead to success if you’re patient and persevere.
 The advantage of cold emailing is that you’re handpicking your clients.

 The opportunities are there for the taking.